 Don’t forget to PIN it for later! 📌

 Regardless of my latest fermentation project, I always have sauerkraut on hand for two reasons: taste and simplicity.
-The tang and crunchy texture keep me coming back and prep is a breeze.
+The tang and crunchy texture keep me coming back, and prep is a breeze.
 There’s really nothing to it.
-The sauerkraut recipe consists of cabbage, salt and a container to put it in.
+The sauerkraut recipe consists of cabbage, salt, and a container to put it in.
 The hardest part about making sauerkraut is waiting to eat it!

 Sauerkraut relies on lacto-fermentation.
-The Lactobacillus bacteria on the cabbage converts sugars into lactic acid, which preserves the vegetable and inhibits growth of harmful bacteria.
+The Lactobacillus bacteria on the cabbage converts sugars into lactic acid, which preserves the vegetable and inhibits the growth of harmful bacteria.
 The salt also helps prevent bad bacteria from growing, so don’t be afraid of the kraut!

-It’s totally safe, but you’ll need to be careful to use clean containers and utensils during preparation as to not introduce potential contaminates.
+It’s totally safe, but you’ll need to be careful to use clean containers and utensils during preparation as to not introduce potential contaminants.
 I use a bowl, wide-mouth mason jar, and a canning funnel.
-The collapsible canning funnel that I use fits both regular and wide-mouth mason jars and greatly reduces the mess.
+The collapsible canning funnel that I use fits both regular and wide-mouth mason jars and dramatically reduces the mess.
 The first few times I made sauerkraut, I did it without a funnel and ended up with half of it on the counter.

 I prefer to eat my sauerkraut raw to reap the benefits of the probiotic bacteria.
 When cooked, the heat kills off the gut-healthy live cultures.
-Try adding sauerkraut to a salad, garnish to your favorite protein or as a side-dish of it’s own.
+Try adding sauerkraut to a salad, garnish to your favorite protein or as a side-dish of its own.
 You can add additional seasonings or ferment with other veggies for unique flavor combinations.
 Caraway seeds are a very popular addition to sauerkraut recipes.

 JOIN THE KETOGASM SQUAD!